 Hurricanes Doubled by Tigers 4-2

-The Hurricanes were outshot 40-29 in the hockey game.
-The ‘Canes went 1/1 on the power play while the Tigers were 2/4 with the extra man.
+The Hurricanes outshot the Tigers 9-7 in the third period and 37-32 in the game.
+Lethbridge went 2/6 on the power play while Medicine Hat went 1/3 with the extra man.

 Three stars of the game were: